canopas/apple-sdk-go/auth/README.md

 log.Println(email)

-// get validated user status
+// Get user status
-userStatus, err := resp.RealUserStatus(resp.IDToken)
+// The possible values are: 0 (or Unsupported), 1 (or Unknown), 2 (or LikelyReal) userStatus, err := resp.RealUserStatus(resp.IDToken)

 if err != nil {